decker26/buffer_overflow_lab/README.md

 This project is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute this software according to the terms of the license.

----

-Feel free to add more sections or customize further to align with your preferences!